top of page

 hepburn

-Hepburn has been our ‘professional’ truffle-hunter for the last three years.
-It is Hepburn you will meet on your hunt.
-She found our largest truffle; over 500g.
+Hepburn has been our ‘professional’ truffle-hunter for the last four years.
+Hepburn found our largest truffle; 560g.

 Hepburn has a beautiful personality and is so intelligent.
 She loves chasing scents around the paddock.
 But the minute this young Australian Koolie hears the command “find truffle”, her nose is focused on unearthing these buried treasures.
 When she plants her paw on the spot, her confident glance says it all.
 It’s time for the humans to go to work.